185 (number): In mathematics

 The Spiral of Theodorus is formed by unit-length line segments that, together with the center point of the spiral, form right triangles.
 185 of these right triangles fit within the first four turns of this spiral.

+185 is the smallest base b without algebraic factorisation of generalized repunits for which no generalized repunit primes are known.
+It is known that the generalized repunit number $\frac{185^p-1}{184}$ is composite for all prime p < 350,000.